 Estate Planning & IHT

-The wish to leave wealth to future generations and to avoid unnecessary Inheritance Tax are often important factors.
+The wish to leave wealth to future generations and to avoid unnecessary Inheritance Tax are often important factors in financial planning.
 However, the understandable concern for your children and grandchildren has to be balanced with your own financial needs for retirement.
-Discuss with us today about reducing inheritance tax (IHT).
+Speak to us today about reducing inheritance tax (IHT).

 We do not draw up Wills or Powers of Attorney but we do advise on how they fit in to the overall plan.